The region is

 Did you know that 4 million people come to Erie every year to enjoy our

 beaches and Lake Erie?
 Or that on a clear day you can see across Lake Erie into Canada from the

 LECOM Campus?
 Erie is a great place to live, work and study medicine.
 It has small town charm and

-security, but offers attractions of a bigger city - all at one of the most attractive ports on
+security, but offers attractions of a bigger city - all at one of the most attractive ports on the

-Erie is halfway between Cleveland and Buffalo and just a two hour
+Erie is halfway between Cleveland and Buffalo and just a two hour drive

-Center and the physician offices of Medical Associates of Erie.
+and the physician offices of Medical Associates of Erie.

-has been the city’s center of business and industry for more than 200 years – Today,
+been the city’s center of business and industry for more than 200 years – Today,

 it’s the showcase for recreation, education and entertainment.
 From the top of the